 The Gerbode defect describes a rare abnormal left-to-right shunt between the left ventricle and right atrium through a defect in the atrioventricular septum, usually congenital in etiology.

 A defect between the left ventricle and right atrium results in a left-to-right shunt 1,4-6.
-Similar to other left-to-right shunts, significant shunting can result in increased pressure in the right side of the heart, and eventual cardiac compromise (heart failure, etc) 1,4-6.
+Similar to other left-to-right shunts, significant shunting can result in increased pressure on the right side of the heart, and eventual cardiac compromise (heart failure, etc.) 1,4-6.

 In addition to having a congenital etiology, Gerbode defects are increasingly being described as acquired 1,4,7.
 These are most commonly acquired iatrogenically through surgery performed near the atrioventricular (membranous) portion of the interventricular septum, but there are numerous causes 1-7:

 - valve replacement